cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 device The different options correspond to different key combination held while the device resets.

-# Audio

-The speaker button in the upper right corner allows to toggle audio emulation on / off.
-Cloudpilot always starts with audio disabled, and the icon must be tapped to enable it.

-The volume can be changed on the settings tab.
-The speaker button is not shown if the volume is set to zero.

-On iOS, muting the phone also mutes audio from the emulator.

 ### Reset

 No key held.
 This causes a plain reset.